Get certified in Mental Health First Aid and be the difference in your school, department or community!

 - A 5-step action plan known as ALGEE.

 - Ways to reduce stigma and increase awareness.

 - An emphasis on self-care.

 The course is 8 training hours total.
-The first 2 hours are asynchronous and the remaining 6 hours are instructor-led via Zoom.
+The first 2 hours are asynchronous online and the remaining 6 hours are instructor-led (in-person).
+Participants will receive a printed manual in addition to the digital manual.
 MHFA certification lasts three years.